 - What opportunities could come out of this situation?

-Human nature seeks the familiar in times of uncertainty.
-Your prospects and clients may magnify their tendency to overestimate what they have in place, and underestimate potential gains by doing something differently with you.
-Many will seek the familiar to pacify the present uncertainty they feel, and your deal may be a casualty – so, tread carefully.
+Your prospects and clients may overestimate what they have in place and underestimate potential gains by doing something differently with you.
+Many will seek the familiar to pacify the present uncertainty they feel, and your deal may be a casualty – so tread carefully.
 Your approach will determine if the delay becomes permanent or temporary.
 Learn to fight another day.